jinghuazhao/INF/docs/rsid/README.md

 The GSMR implementation started with CAD/FEV1 (now with `gsmr.sh`, `gsmr.sb`, `gsmr.R`) and then HGI as `gsmr_HGI.*` and pQTLMR/MR (`HGI.sh`, `HGI.R`), and +/- 1MB (`rs635634.sh`).

 Earlier on, a pQTL-based MR analysis is furnished with `pqtlMR.sh`.

+Immune-mediatd traits from OpenGWAS is obtained via `OpenGWAS.sh`. `pqtlGWAS.R` was used for pQTL-GWAS lookup.

 ## Nested PGS model